Madelene/100-days-of-code/log.md

 - Now, I need to build the API Dataset - Built the API dataset and dataset!
 Needed to set the datatypes for each field, based on the API docs
 - Once there is a dataset, can then build a gauge
 - Pushed code up for core (the migration) and tasks (the code that calls the 3rd party API and gets the data) and tested the sync with a real customer's data (locally)
+- Merged my Core and Task PRs into dev and onboarded the Kaseya BMS datasource on QA.
+Made a PR from dev to production!

 **Thoughts:**
 - It was my "goal" to get the Kaseya BMS Accounts to show in the Datastores, before lunch.
 It's before 11am!
 Yay!
 - I would've never been able to do things as quickly if I hadn't shadowed Brooke prior
+- My teammates told me they gave me that task, and planned on it taking me 2 weeks.
+It only took me 2 days! :)

+### Day 88: March 30, 2018 Friday

+** Today's Progress**:
+- Gained Super User access to the BrightGauge app (so I will be able to create datasets in production)

+**Thoughts:**
+- The better I am at something (in music or otherwise), the more comfortable I am to be myself and joke around.
+That's such a nice feeling :)